zakhar-kogan/kb-obsidian/pages/mlu explain.md

 		- $H$ is maximum when all the $p_i$​ are equal.
 This is the most uncertain, or 'impure', situation.
 		- Any change towards the equalization of the probabilities $(p_1, p_2, \dots, p_n)$ increases $H$ -
+	- As the name implies, **information gain** measures an amount the information that we gain.
+It does so using entropy.
+The idea is to subtract from the entropy of our data before the split the entropy of each possible partition thereafter.
+We then select the split that yields the largest reduction in entropy, or equivalently, the largest increase in information.
+	- The core algorithm to calculate information gain is called [ID3](https://en.wikipedia.org/wiki/ID3_algorithm).
+It's a recursive procedure that starts from the root node of the tree and iterates top-down on all non-leaf branches in a greedy manner, calculating at each depth the difference in entropy.
+	-